 One of the reasons to register in October is to allow you and your family to become familiar with the school.

-Being registered for school also means that you will receive notification from your school about the annual Kindergarten Orientation day.
-You and your child will spend a portion of a school day in the Kindergarten classrooms with the teachers in the Spring.
-Again, these dates are generally shared at registration and available online.
+Being registered for school early also means that you will receive notification from your school about the annual events, such as Kindergarten Orientation day.
+Before the pandemic, this was a day where you and your child would spend a portion of a school day in the Kindergarten classrooms with the teachers in the Spring.

 It’s always great to make sure your child’s eyes and ears have been checked before beginning school.
 There is a program through the province that can help pay for eye exams and glasses, if you do not have coverage and make below a certain income.
 This program also covers visits to the dentist.